This information is also available in a pamphlet format.

 In the meantime, while the above process is happening, the parent can also appeal to their Regional Office, with the response taking up to 10 days.
 If this is unsuccessful, the parent can appeal to the Independent Office for School Dispute Resolution which takes another 10 days.

 For the safety of children who need immediate removal from school, it is important that this process is not abused by families who aren’t in that uncommon situation.
-If you are in this situation, please contact HEN for advice on 03 9517 7107 (voicemail service, a volunteer will return your call).
+If you are in this situation, please contact HEN for advice via email@example.com – this is checked very regularly and a volunteer will get back to you.

 Will I be fined for truancy?